Access Control Systems

 It took several high-profile data breaches to get businesses to pay attention to cybersecurity.
 We don’t want to see the same indifference toward physical access control – indifference that requires a high-profile security breach to occur for people to take notice.

 There continues to be a heavy focus on cybersecurity – and rightly so – but businesses must be just as vigilant about their physical security.
-Breaching access control systems that secure data centers, servers and other infrastructure that’s critical to maintaining business data and finances could be just as bad as a cybersecurity breach.
+Breaching access control systems that provide data center security, servers and other infrastructure that’s critical to maintaining business data and finances could be just as bad as a cybersecurity breach.

 Businesses just have to know to ask for it or have an integrator that educates them on the need for this newer encrypted technology.